carpentries-incubator/pangenomics/_episodes/08-tda.md

 > > ## Simplicial complex
 >>A simplicial complex $K$ in $ \mathbb{R}^d $ is a collection of simplices s.t:
 >> 1. any face a simplex of $K$ is a simplex of K,
->> 2. the intesection of any twho simplices of $K$ is ether empty or a common face of both.
+>> 2. the intesection of any two simplices of $K$ is ether empty or a common face of both.
 > >
 > {: .solution}
 {: .challenge}